Pancharatra: Divine Manifestation

 The Pancharatra theology developed over time.
-It presents a dualistic theory on how creation manifested from a godhead, as the Purusha-Prakriti and as the masculine-feminine manifestations of the divine.
+It presents a theory on how creation manifested from a supreme Godhead via Purusha-Prakriti as the masculine-feminine manifestations of the divine.
 It states that the creation emerged through vyuhas (arrangements).
-In the beginning, states Pancharatra doctrine, there was only Narayana as the highest changeless god and as explained by their concept of Caturvyuha, this supreme god-head transformed into four earthly emanations, the first of which was Vāsudeva-Krishna (Vāsudeva literally means "indwelling deity") Further arrangements or emanations followed, secondly into Saṅkarṣaṇa (Balarama) as the lord over all life, thirdly into Pradyumna creating mind, and lastly into Aniruddha as ego (ahamkara).
+According to Pancharatra doctrine, in the beginning, there was only Narayana as the highest changeless supreme God-head who transformed into four earthly emanations (chaturvyuha), the first of which was Vāsudeva-Krishna (Vāsudeva literally means "indwelling deity").
+Further arrangements or emanations followed, secondly into Saṅkarṣaṇa (Balarama) as the lord over all life, thirdly into Pradyumna creating mind, and lastly into Aniruddha as ego (ahamkara).
 Thereafter, Brahma emerged from Aniruddha who created the empirical universe.
 Thus, the divinity was and is everywhere in Pancaratra, but in different aspects, one form or phase emerging from the previous.

-During the 11th century CE Ramanuja, a founder of Sri Vaishnava traditions of Vaisnavism had established the Pancharatra system of Vaisnavism for his followers.
+In the 11th century CE, Ramanuja, a founder of Sri Vaishnava traditions, formalized the Pancharatra system for his followers.
 His philosophy of worship of Narayana was based on the pancaratric teachings.

 Ramanuja taught that the deity absolute, Parabrahman, manifests in five possible aspects: Para, Vyuha, Vibhava, Antaryamin, and Archa.
 Living beings can interact with the divine through one or another of these five: